thego0n/Monc-Mint/README.md

 sudo ./install.sh
 ```

-## Note
+## Install.sh

 The script will begin by asking for your name and email address.
 This is just for configuring your git username and email.
-Trust me I'm not stealing your details!! 😆
+It then asks for your preference on various software packages.

 ## Planned Features